amantiwari1/Real_Time_Detection/README.md

 # Real_Time_Detection

-This is Real Time Face Detection using CNN
+## This is Real Time Face with Collect Image automatically by CV2 and split it into Training and Testing for evaluate.
+It is used by CNN model

 ## step 1 :
 ```